MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 - Any _security precautions_ they should know.

 Write in active voice and use sentence case.
-Avoid jargon—write in plain language that can be understood by all users.
+Avoid jargon&mdash;write in plain language that can be understood by all users.

 ## Think like your users, write like a human